scenerystack/community/docs/reference/api/sim/Screen.md

 # Screen

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/Screen.ts](https://github.com/phetsims/joist/blob/main/js/Screen.ts) for the most up-to-date information.

 ## Overview

 A Screen is the largest chunk of a simulation.
 (Java sims used the term Module, but that term